luadamek/PyMomentumValidation/README.md

 setupATLAS -c centos7+batch
 ```

-If setting up ALTAS software did not work for you, try logging into another login node:
+For ComputeCanada, if setting up ALTAS software did not work for you, try logging into another login node:
 ```
 ssh USER@gra-login>>NUM<<.computecanada.ca
 ```